Gretchen Whitmer kidnapping plot: Plans finalize

 At a discussion recorded at Garbin's property on September 13, Fox said the plan would strictly be a kidnapping, with the end result reportedly being either the abandonment of Whitmer on a boat in Lake Michigan or her being subjected to a trial as a "tyrant" in Wisconsin.
-When a plan to destroy the bridge leading to the lake in order to slow down responding security and police officers were raised, an undercover agent told Fox that the explosives necessary for destroying the bridge would cost about $4,000.
+When a plan to destroy the bridge leading to the lake in order to slow down responding security and police officers was raised, an undercover agent told Fox that the explosives necessary for destroying the bridge would cost about $4,000.
 The group decided that a final training exercise would be conducted later in October, though Fox pushed for an earlier date the following day.
 Fox ordered the explosives from the undercover agent that same day.
 Also on that day, Croft and Harris detonated an IED containing shrapnel near human silhouette targets to test its effectiveness.
 On October 2, Fox told a confidential source that he purchased an 800,000-volt taser to be used for the kidnapping.
 That same month, he reportedly contacted Musico, who advocated for a nonviolent approach.
 Fox, Garbin, Harris, and Franks planned to meet with an undercover FBI agent to purchase explosives on October 7, though Caserta did not attend due to work obligations, while Croft returned to Delaware prior to the meeting.
 The prosecution was hampered in that an abduction date was never determined and the plot's details varied among the witnesses.

 Arrests

 All of the members involved were arrested on the night of October 7, and charges were filed against them the next day.
 Search warrants and arrests were executed all across Michigan.
 The arrests were reportedly part of a planned effort between federal and state authorities, launched after evidence was discovered indicating the suspects wanted to kidnap Whitmer before the 2020 election.
 At least seven FBI field offices, along with the operational divisions at the J. Edgar Hoover Building in Washington, D.C., were reportedly involved in coordinating the arrests.
 A week later, a fourteenth suspect was arrested and charged in state court.
 The investigation also involved people from Baltimore to Kansas City.
-Several weapons and other items were seized, including at least 1,916 rounds of pistol, rifle, and shotgun ammunition; hundreds of firearms; extended magazines; various silencers; speedloaders; and bomb-making equipment.
+Several weapons and other items were seized, including at least 1,916 rounds of pistol, rifle, and shotgun ammunition; hundreds of firearms; extended magazines; various suppressors; speedloaders; and bomb-making equipment.